brodyu/predicting-earnings-surprises/README.md

 )x
 ```
 ## Modeling
 Due to this projects enphasis on machine learning infrastructure instead of modeling, we fitted a simple Random Forest Model from scikit-learn's ensemble library.
-The Random Forest Regressor
+The Random Forest algorithm is a supervised machine learning technique that uses multiple decision trees in parallel to predict our value.